inoxlang/inox/docs/builtins.md

 The log namespace contains functions for structured logging.
 ### log.add

 The log.add function logs an event that is created from the provided record.
-The log level is specified with the 'lvl' property, it defaults to 'debug'.
-The message can be either provided by setting the 'msg' property or by adding properties with implicit keys: each implicit-key property will be a single part of the message. ⚠️ It is recommended to use the default level (debug) for high frequency events.
+The log level is specified with the `lvl` property, it defaults to `debug`.
+The message can be either provided by setting the `msg` property or by adding properties with implicit keys: each implicit-key property will be a single part of the message. ⚠️ It is recommended to use the default level (debug) for high frequency events.

 **examples**